AAPT Studies in Pedagogy Style Guide

 General Style Notes (beyond CMoS or points at which CMoS is non-committal):

-• Use a comma separate items in a series of three or more: for example, “red, yellow, and blue” rather than “red, yellow and blue.”
+- Use a comma to separate items in a series of three or more: for example, “red, yellow, and blue” rather than “red, yellow and blue.”

 Citations/Notes and the Reference List: